 - Statement of current research interests (no more than 1,500 words).
 This statement should include a description of a potential research project during the Fellowship, preferably one related to the APS collections or programs.

-- Excerpt(s) from completed dissertation or thesis (no more than 5,000 words); example of non-scholarly writing if available.
+- 1) Excerpt(s) from completed dissertation or thesis (no more than 5,000 words); and 2) Example of non-scholarly writing if available.

 - Confirmation Letter of Academic Status (candidacy or degree conferred).

 - Three confidential letters of recommendation, see below.

 - See attached description below for further instructions.